cocos/cocos-docs/en/asset/bundle.md

 - **Q**: Does the Asset Bundle support nesting?
 For example, if there is a folder B in folder A, can both A and B be set as Asset Bundle?<br>
   **A**: Asset Bundle does not support nesting, please avoid using it as such.

+- **Q**: Why might placing an atlas inside an Asset Bundle cause the package to grow larger?
+  **A**：**When an atlas is placed in Bundle, by default the SpriteAtlas itself, the image of the atlas, the small image  in the atlas folder, etc., may be loaded by the script, and all the resources contained in the Bundle will be packaged according to the established rules**.
+Therefore, it is not recommended to put the atlas directly in the Bundle, but to package it naturally into the final Asset Bundle by reference to the resources in the Bundle.
+There are currently some culling configurations open on the atlas resources, so if you really need to place them in the Bundle folder, you can do so as needed.